Simply copy and paste the following command line in your terminal to create your first Strapi project.

 To learn more about developing in TypeScript on Strapi, go to our documentation.

-We would love to hear your feedback about this feature to make sure if meets your expectations.
-Please share what you think about it in this forum thread.
+We would love to hear your feedback about this feature to ensure it meets your expectations.
+Please share your thoughts in this forum thread.

 We made a couple of announcements recently, so we just wanted to remind you about the latest product updates: